EternityForest/KaithemAutomation/kaithem/src/docs/faq.md

 #### Buttonbar

-A div with class buttonbar filled with buttons, inputs, p, labels, headings, and links, produces the bars frequently seen
+A div with class tool-bar filled with buttons, inputs, p, labels, headings, and links, produces the bars frequently seen